 Size: 30 x 58 inches | Material: Turkish cotton | Density: 830 GSM

-Brooklinen's towels are available in six neutral hues—white, cream, smoke, graphite, marled black, and marled graphite—as well as a limited edition marled navy and poppy.
-The Super-Plush collection is also OEKO-TEX certified, so you don't have to worry about irritating your skin if you have a tendency to hang out in your towel for an hour (or more—we don't judge) post-shower.
-Super-Plush hand towels and washcloths are available too, and you can mix and match colors—and score a bath mat—by grabbing one of the brand's Move-In Bundles (view on Brooklinen).
+Brooklinen's towels are available in five neutral hues—white, cream, smoke, graphite, and marled black—as well as a rotating selection of limited edition colors.
+The collection is OEKO-TEX certified, and Super-Plush hand towels and washcloths are available too.
+It's easy to mix and match colors—and score a matching bath mat—by purchasing as part of the brand's Move-In Bundles (view on Brooklinen).

 Size: 30 x 60 inches | Material: Turkish cotton | Density: 650 GSM

-Made of 100 percent Combed Turkish cotton and crafted with low-twist yarns for an additional layer of softness, you'll be as cozy and relaxed post-bath as you were in it.
+Made of 100 percent combed Turkish cotton and crafted with low-twist yarns for an additional layer of softness, you'll be as cozy and relaxed post-bath as you were in it.
+You have six choices when it comes to color, from neutral (white, ivory, and oatmeal) to bold (marine and ocean).
+No matter what you choose, you'll get towels that look polished and modern and feel seriously luxe.

 Size: 30 x 56 inches | Material: Turkish cotton | Density: 450 GSM